h2oai/h2o-3/h2o-docs/src/product/productionizing.rst

        # Windows users
        $ java -cp .;h2o-genmodel.jar main

   The following output displays:

    .. code:: bash

 	    Has penetrated the prostatic capsule (1 yes; 0 no): 0 Class probabilities: 0.8059929056296662,0.19400709437033375

   If you have chosen to enable leaf node assignments, you will also see 100 leaf node assignments for your data row:

     .. code:: bash

 	    Has penetrated the prostatic capsule (1 yes; 0 no): 0 Class probabilities: 0.8059929056296662,0.19400709437033375
-	    Leaf node assighnments:   RRRR,RRR,RRRR,RRR,RRL,RRRR,RLRR,RRR,RRR,RRR,RLRR,...
+	    Leaf node assignments:   RRRR,RRR,RRRR,RRR,RRL,RRRR,RLRR,RRR,RRR,RRR,RLRR,...

 Viewing a MOJO Model
 ''''''''''''''''''''